 - Blood tests, including a complete blood count (CBC) to see if you have anemia (when your body doesn't make enough red blood cells) or an infection and other tests to check for a blood clot or fluid in your lungs.

 - Chest X-ray or a computerized tomography (CT) scan to see if you have pneumonia or a blood clot in your lung.
 A CT scan puts several X-rays taken from different angles together to make a more complete picture.

-- Electrocardiogram (ECG) to measure the electrical signals from your heart to see if you're having a heart attack and find out how fast your heat is beating and if it has a healthy rhythm.
+- Electrocardiogram (ECG) to measure the electrical signals from your heart to see if you're having a heart attack and find out how fast your heart is beating and if it has a healthy rhythm.